School of Medicine

 Ph.D.
 Student in Epidemiology and Clinical Research, admitted Autumn 2022

-BioI'm a first-year Epidemiology PhD student who is passionate about maternal health.
-I am interested in identifying risk factors for prenatal and postpartum depression and anxiety, and designing & implementing interventions to reduce disease burden.
+BioI'm a first year PhD student in Epidemiology & Clinical Research with an emphasis on maternal health and well-being.
+I am interested in using novel causal methods to identify risk factors for prenatal and postpartum depression and anxiety; and performing meta-analyses to identify the most effective treatments for postpartum mental illness.
+Ultimately, I would like to design and implement interventions to reduce disease burden.
 I am also interested in studying the connection between adverse pregnancy outcomes and cardiovascular disease.

 Before starting a PhD, I was a biostatistician in the Quantitative Sciences Unit at Stanford for four years where I co-authored over twenty publications, collaborating with clinicians on various domains including developmental behavioral pediatrics, reproductive endocrinology & infertility, oncology, and clinical trials.
 I completed my MS in Statistics at Brigham Young University in 2016, where I collaborated with cardiologists to develop a new approach to diagnose rheumatic heart disease in pediatric patients in Samoa for my Master's thesis.

-In my free time, I moderate a local book club and spend time with my husband and two young children.
+In my free time, I moderate a local book club, teach little kids how to read, and spend time with my husband and our two young children.